-&lt;sup>11 Monitors operated in a manner equivalent to SLAMS as to meet all applicable requirements of 40 CFR 58,
+&lt;sup>11 Monitors operated in a manner equivalent to SLAMS as to meet all applicable requirements of 40 CFR 58, appendices A, C, and E, and subject to the data certification and reporting requirements of 40 CFR 58.15 and 58.16.

-Data Requirements Rule (DRR) for the 2010 1-hour SO2 standard.
+to characterize air quality in Williams County in response to the Data Requirements Rule (DRR) for the 2010 1-hour SO2 standard.
 These two sites are operated by industry overseen by the Department.